oklas/merge-webpack-plugin/README.md

 ```

+Preliminary loaders must be applied before merge loader.
+This means that
+merge loader must be final loader in loaders chain.

+Loader function waits hash of configuration options as its param.
+Default values of loader may be specified in plugin configuration
+described above.

+Loader options:

+* `group` - devides files into separated assets by specifying
+  groping pattern.
+May include template placeholders described
+  below in groupping section.
+Grouping is not applied if
+  value is not specified.
+* `name` - specifies destination asset file name.
+String value
+  may include template placeholders described below.
+Default
+  value is `[hash]`.

+Configuration values specified directly in `loader()` override
+same values specified as default in plugin configuration.

-The class function may be used when only one plugin instance
+The `loader()` function may be invoked as class function if only one plugin
-is passed to config.
-Therefore it is better to use object
+instance is passed to config.
+Therefore it is better to use object form
-form instead of class form:
+instead of class form:

 ``` javascript
 var theMerge = new MergePlugin({...})